majo1997/Bank/README.md

+Run this application:

-Create .env file like env example
+1. Create .env file like in .env_example

-import jdbc into project...
+2. Install maven dependencies from pom.xml
+3. Run the main method in the class Main